tigawanna/mark-my-words/README.md

 configure the endpoint in the extension settings
 ![settings image](assets/settings-image.png)

-- the fisrt level requires
+- the first level requires
 - the name you wan to give this
 - the base url
 - the method